 From the United States Department of Agriculture

-Marathon Enterprises Inc., a Bronx, N.Y. establishment, is recalling approximately 7,196,084 pounds of hot dog products that may be contaminated with extraneous materials, specifically bone fragments, the U.S. Department of Agriculture’s Food Safety and Inspection Service (FSIS) announced.
+WASHINGTON, Sept.
+19, 2018 – Cargill Meat Solutions, a Fort Morgan, Colo. establishment, is recalling approximately 132,606 pounds of ground beef products made from the chuck portion of the carcass that may be contaminated with Escherichia coli O26, the U.S. Department of Agriculture’s Food Safety and Inspection Service (FSIS) announced today.

-The products subject to recall bear establishment number “EST. 8854” inside the USDA mark of inspection.
-These items were shipped to retail and institutional locations nationwide.
+The products subject to recall bear establishment number “EST. 86R” inside the USDA mark of inspection.
+These items were shipped to retail locations nationwide.

 FSIS routinely conducts recall effectiveness checks to verify recalling firms notify their customers of the recall and that steps are taken to make certain that the product is no longer available to consumers.
 When available, the retail distribution list(s) will be posted on the FSIS website at www.fsis.usda.gov/recalls.